 Keep the following in mind when choosing a space to plant your garden:

 - Your desired gardening area should also be exposed to a minimum of 7 hours of sunlight every day.
+Your terrace could be the best place for this.
+Read our tips for terrace gardening in India.

 - If available, always plant in the natural ground as it is rich in nutrients required for a good yield.